 Several managerial practices increase productivity within cow-calf herds when they can be implemented economically and practically.
-These practices are mostly associated with reproduction, as improvements in herd fertility generally offer potential for increased profitability in cow-calf operations.
+These practices are mostly associated with reproduction, because improvements in herd fertility generally offer potential for increased profitability in cow-calf operations.
 They include a restricted breeding season, identification of the optimal calving season, a good heifer replacement program, heifer reproductive tract scoring, proper nutrition, good herd health, bull breeding soundness examinations, crossbreeding, and maintaining good records.
 Other management practices associated with increased beef herd profitability include decreasing unit cost of production, use of growth promotants in calves, internal and external parasite control, improved calf management, management-intensive grazing, preconditioning of calves, and having a marketing plan.

 The longterm goal is to develop a beef herd of uniform, low-maintenance cows that thrive in their given environment.
 This goal is strengthened by having a restricted breeding season in which open cows are culled from the herd.
-Often, these cows are too big, have too much milk production, or lack inherent fertility compared with the cows that are pregnant year after year.
+Often, these cows are too big, have too much milk production, or lack inherent fertility compared with cows that are pregnant year after year.
 In herds that are years away from this goal, instead of simply calling cows pregnant or open, cows should be sorted by projected calving date and body condition score (BCS).
-The herd pregnancy diagnosis (HPD) represents an important starting point for beef herd diagnostics and advice and is a pivotal component for informed decision making.
-It allows analysis of group patterns for problem solving (breeding soundness evaluation, see Health-Management Interaction: Cattle: Breeding Soundness Evaluation), as well as sorting of animals into groups for specific purposes such as strategic feeding, calving supervision, culling, or rebreeding.
-HPD facilitates the selection of replacement females and culling for infertility.
+The herd pregnancy diagnosis represents an important starting point for beef herd diagnostics and advice and is a pivotal component for informed decision making.
+It allows analysis of group patterns for problem solving (breeding soundness evaluation, see Breeding Soundness Evaluation), as well as sorting of animals into groups for specific purposes such as strategic feeding, calving supervision, culling, or rebreeding.
+Herd pregnancy diagnosis facilitates the selection of replacement females and culling for infertility.

 Breeding Soundness Evaluation

-Reproductive performance is influenced by many factors including sire fertility, herd health aspects, and opportunities to mate.
-Breeding soundness evaluation is a technique for assessing the reproductive performance of the cow herd.
+Reproductive performance is influenced by many factors, including sire fertility, herd health aspects, and opportunities to mate.
+Breeding soundness evaluation is a technique to assess the reproductive performance of the cow herd.
 It includes obtaining relevant information, analysis and interpretation, and recommendations for improvement.
-One measure of reproductive performance is the number of exposed females that actually raise a live calf.
+One measure of reproductive performance is the number of bred females that actually raise a live calf.
 Other valuable information may be obtained from an analysis of the distribution of pregnancies (and calvings) that resulted from a particular breeding season.
 This distribution may be studied on the basis of timing (eg, 21-day estrus periods), breeding groups, female age or parity, nutritional opportunity (eg, BCS), etc. Such analyses provide the basis for evaluation of either the breeding or calving season.
 For evaluation of the breeding season, good records must be obtained at the time of pregnancy testing for the subsequent analysis to be valid.

 Cull Cow Selection and Management

 Nutrition is the most important limiting factor of beef herd reproductive performance.
-An understanding of the principles underlying the nutritional management of breeding females is necessary, including a working knowledge of the different energy measuring systems that are commonly used and their applications for different classes of animals, activities, and feedstuffs. (see Nutrition: Cattle.)
+An understanding of the principles underlying the nutritional management of breeding females is necessary, including a working knowledge of the different energy measuring systems commonly used and their applications for different classes of animals, activities, and feedstuffs. (see Cattle.)
 Increasing stocking rate tends to cause increased gain per unit land area but can result in decreased gain per animal.
-The key is to have these 2 factors in balance so that pasture land is optimally grazed and gain per animal is adequate.
+The key is to have these two factors in balance so that pasture land is optimally grazed and gain per animal is adequate.
 Overgrazed pasture is detrimental to the environment and can severely reduce gain per animal.